Hristo-Boyadzhiev/Tip-calculator/README.md

 ![image](https://github.com/user-attachments/assets/10e15cd4-5572-4d68-a8fa-a747af9ed04f)

-The bill amount, tip percentage, and number of people must be numbers greater than 1:
+The bill amount, tip percentage, and number of people must be at least 1:

 ![image](https://github.com/user-attachments/assets/02956db7-7a92-47ae-876d-29ee58a6a461)